jrodriguezdiazz/jrodriguezdiazz/README.md

       alt="Personal photo: jrodriguezdiazz" />
   </a>
   <p>
-    Jorge is a skilled Software Engineer with five years of professional experience in crafting and optimizing web applications.
-He has a strong technical knowledge of modern web technologies such as Next.js, PostgreSQL, TypeScript, and Node.js.
-Jorge is known for his collaborative spirit and willingness to help his peers.
-He is constantly seeking to expand his knowledge and skills.
+    Senior Software Engineer
+    with 6 years of experience architecting, developing, and optimizing web applications using React, Node.js, and PostgreSQL.
+    Known for my analytical thinking and attention to detail, I combine deep technical expertise with a collaborative mindset to drive code quality, accelerate time-to-market, and foster cross-functional teamwork.
   </p>
   <ul>
     <li class="has-line-data" data-line-start="1" data-line-end="2">